 Human behavior has outcomes in each generation and for each to come.
 For example, right now, at least five consecutive generations may be experiencing Covid 19 at the same time, but each generation has different levels of tolerance to it, and the other side of this is that the virus, too, may be understood in terms of generations.

 To go a little further with this idea, in the Southwestern United States, residents in the states of New Mexico and Arizona have recently noted that flocks of birds are dying from an unseen cause.
 This is similar to a dying-off of large groups of migratory birds which have been discovered in other places on the globe in the last few years.
 Though no one has figured out its cause in New Mexico or Arizona yet, it is happening now.
 It has happened before.

-In Navajo perspective, as well as in some other southwestern indigenous groups, disruption of life in all species is partially explained as an imbalance in forces which sustain it, as brief or extended as life in a particular species may be.
+From Navajo perspective, as well as in some other southwestern indigenous groups, disruption of life in all species is partially explained as an imbalance in forces that sustain it, as brief or extended as life in a particular species may be.